-12.13 Together with more than 100 investors and coordinated by ShareAction, LGPS Central co-signed letters to 67 banks [check with ShareAction] setting out expectations for Paris-alignment and protection and restoration of biodiversity.
+12.13 Together with more than 100 investors and coordinated by ShareAction, LGPSC cosigned letters to 68 banks setting out expectations for Paris-alignment and protection and restoration of biodiversity.
 Banks play a critical role in provision of finance to support transition to a low-carbon economy.
 While we have previously asked banks to set targets in line with Paris, this letter specifically addresses biodiversity, alongside climate, as an area that banks are expected to assess in their risk management and in their dialogue with clients.
 The inclusion of biodiversity as an ask from investors of banks in the broader climate mitigation effort, is in and of itself a form of escalation.
-Encouragingly, 45 banks have responded to the letter and dialogue is ongoing with a selection of these banks.
+Encouragingly, 50 banks have responded to the letter and dialogue is ongoing with a selection of these banks.
 Our first ask is for banks to publish climate targets covering all relevant financial services that are aligned with global efforts to hold temperature rise below 1.5 degrees Celsius.
 19 confirmed they will publish new climate targets ahead of COP26, the end of the year, and/or their 2022 AGM.
 This includes BBVA, BNP Paribas, Citigroup, and Standard Chartered.
-A critical next step for the investor group is to assess whether these targets puts banks on a clear path to net zero.
+A critical next step for the investor group is to assess whether these targets put banks on a clear path to net zero.